Chemical Chaos Engine

 What is the Chemical Chaos Engine?

 The Chemical Chaos Engine is a real-time physics sandbox that simulates emergent molecular behavior by combining rigid-body dynamics, fluid turbulence, and stochastic organic chemistry.
-Built from scratch in vanilla JavaScript with zero external dependencies, it achieves 60 FPS with up to 600 particles using a custom spatial hash grid.
+Built from scratch in vanilla JavaScript with zero external dependencies, it achieves 180 FPS at 250 particles and 65+ FPS at 1200 particles (internal benchmarking, uncapped desktop; normally hardware-capped to monitor refresh rate like 60 FPS) using a custom SoA physics kernel, spatial hash grid, and a highly optimized batched Canvas2D rendering pipeline.

 🎯 Design Philosophy: This is a creative visualization of chemistry, not a quantum-mechanically accurate simulator.
 It uses normalized pseudo-units and simplified reaction models to create emergent, visually compelling molecular behavior.